Slider in SwiftUI

 Result:

-Let's create and view where one can visualize the current value of slider as one changes/slides it.
+Let's create and view where one can visualise the current value of slider as one changes/slides it.
 For that implementation, let's use VStack containing text and the slider.
 Here, you can see the use of string interpolation to show the current value in text by referring to the defined state variable that is typecasted to int for sake of simplicity, but if you want you can keep it as float which will result the text show the decimal values.

 You can add more customisation to the slider by tinting the slider track using .tint(...) modifier on iOS 15 and above, for iOS version less than this, you can use .accentColor modifier.